-Troop 105 is chartered by St. Matthew’s Lutheran Church in Hanover, PA, and has been around for 98 years, as of February 2018.
+Troop 105 is chartered by St. Matthew Lutheran Church in Hanover, PA.
+We are celebrating 100 years as an active troop on February 29, 2020.
 We meet every Wednesday night between 7:00 and 8:30 p.m. in the lower room of the youth building.

 During each of our hour and a half meetings, led by our Senior Patrol Leader, we accomplish a variety of things.
 The first part of our meeting is always devoted to news and announcements.
 We open the meeting, take attendance, read the minutes, and then ask the leaders to give announcements.
 After that, we usually work on individual goals.
 You will often find older Scouts working on merit badges, or teaching younger Scouts the skills needed to advance in rank.
 Sometimes, we plan for upcoming outings; on other nights, we take a break and play a group game in the church’s gymnasium.
 Before we leave, we always ask the leaders again for announcements before officially closing the meeting.

 Our troop has a total of four patrols, three for the Scouts, and one for the leaders.
 The three Scout patrols are Mountaineer, Black Bat and Blue Fox; the leaders’ patrol is the Moose Patrol.
 Each of the Scout patrols has a Patrol Leader, Assistant Patrol Leader, and Quartermaster.
 Each patrol consists of older and younger boys.
 New Scouts are assigned a patrol when they join.
 This arrangement allows the older Scouts to teach and guide the younger Scouts during meetings and on outings.